What is Adopt-a-School?

 WHERE: First Baptist Comunidad Cristiana Church of Yakima (112 N. Pierce Avenue, Yakima, 98902)

-WHY: We want to impact local children.
-The purpose of our summer STEAM day-camp was:
+WHY: The purpose of our summer STEAM day-camp is to impact local children:

 - To provide healthy snacks during the summer months when school cafeterias are closed